Spirituality Research / Editing Fellowship

 • Capacity to see a project through to the end

-• 6 hours/week dedicated to this project, times to be confirmed with the faculty advisor.
+• Spend 6 hours/week dedicated to this project, times to be confirmed with the faculty advisor.
 Most of the research and editing would be completed in the Pardes Beit Midrash, with visits to other sites as needed.

-• Weekly meeting with the faculty advisor
+• Meet weekly with the faculty advisor

 • Participation in Yiscah’s Spirituality course

-• All fellows will receive a guaranteed living expense grant ranging from $200-$600/month (exact amount determined by financial need) AND receive highly subsidized Year Program tuition: $3,000 discount for those not eligible for Masa Israel Journey funding, and $2,000 discount for those eligible for Masa funding.
+• Highly subsidized Year Program tuition: $3,000 discount for those not eligible for Masa Israel Journey funding / $2,000 discount for those eligible for Masa funding